November Is Movember: Raising Awareness About Men's Health

 Posted in

 November is a time when mustaches take center stage, but it's not just about style – it's about striking up conversations and raising awareness for men's health.
 Movember, a global movement, is dedicated to bringing attention to pressing men’s health issues such as prostate cancer, testicular cancer and mental health challenges.
-In this blog, we speak to George Hudson, D.O., Ph.D., a primary care physician at INTEGRIS Health Medical Group Enid, to learn more.
+In this blog, we speak to George Hudson, D.O., Ph.D., a primary care physician at INTEGRIS Health Medical Group Northwest in Enid, to learn more.

 “The world needs hard working men that put family, friends, community and country before themselves,” Hudson says.
 “But it’s extremely important to take a moment to make sure your health is in good order to keep you doing the things that need to be done.
 It’s important to talk to your doctor in a no-holds-barred fashion to detect and test for issues early.”